Undergraduate Degrees in Communication

 The UNF School of Communication offers two undergraduate degrees: A B.S. in Communication and a B.A. in Communication Studies.

 In the B.S. in Communication, students learn the latest skills used in the communication industry, from i-reporting to the use of social media as a strategic communication tool, but they learn more than just skills.
 They learn the theory behind the practice that explains why and how communication works, which gives our students an edge when applying for jobs because they don't just know what to do or how to do it; they know why it should be done and what effect it may have.

-Whether your interests are in advertising, public relations or multimedia journalism, the B.S. in Communication allows you to specialize in your interest area while learning how your concentration area fits into the larger communication world.
-Our minors in Communication Studies and Mass Communication builds your interpersonal skills, preparing you for leadership roles.
+Whether your interests are in advertising, public relations, multimedia journalism, or digital video production, the B.S. in Communication allows you to specialize in your interest area while learning how your concentration area fits into the larger communication world.
+Our minors in Communication Studies, Mass Communication, and Political Campaigning and Advocacy build your interpersonal skills, preparing you for leadership roles.

-The school's new B.A. in Communication studies differs from the existing B.S. in Communication in that the B.S. focuses on preparing students for mass media jobs in journalism, advertising, public relations and production, while the B.A. focuses on interpersonal and organizational communication within a wide variety of businesses.
+The school's B.A. in Communication Studies differs from the existing B.S. in Communication in that the B.S. focuses on preparing students for mass media jobs in journalism, advertising, public relations, and digital video production, while the B.A. focuses on interpersonal and organizational communication within a wide variety of businesses.